 It depends.
 Whole-wheat flour is the best choice for making dog treats because it contains all the original nutrients, and is a good source of energy and protein compared to highly-processed white flour that has zero nutritional value.

-However, one downside of whole-wheat flour is it contains gluten which could trigger extreme allergies to dogs and even to humans.
+However, one downside of whole-wheat flour is it contains gluten, which could trigger extreme allergies in dogs and humans.

 So, if your dog has wheat-intolerance, opt for gluten-free flour instead like organic coconut flour.